-The NSF supports recruitment and training of our next generation of scientists.
+NSF supports recruitment and training of our next generation of scientists.
 Support for undergraduate and graduate students is critically important to our research enterprise.
 Students learn science by doing science, and NSF programs engage students in the research process.

-NSF awards reached 2,000 colleges, universities, and other public and private institutions across the country in FY 2022.
+NSF awards reached 1,900 colleges, universities, and other public and private institutions across the country in FY 2023.
 Initiatives such as the Graduate Research Fellowship and the Faculty Early Career Development program are important parts of our national effort to attract and retain the next generation of researchers.
-Since 1952, the number of students supported by NSF Graduate Research Fellowships has grown to more than 60,000.
-In FY 2022, nearly 352,000 people, including researchers, postdoctoral fellows, trainees, teachers and students, were supported directly by NSF.
+Since 1952, the number of students supported by NSF Graduate Research Fellowships has grown to more than 70,000.
+In FY 2023, nearly 353,000 people, including researchers, postdoctoral fellows, trainees, teachers and students, were supported directly by NSF.

-Investing in NSF

-Unfortunately, federal research and development investments are shrinking as a share of the U.S. economy.
-The U.S. is still the largest performer of research and development globally, but our share of worldwide scientific activity has declined considerably over the past two decades, while countries in East and Southeast Asia, especially China, have been rapidly increasing their investments in science.
+Investing in NSF is Critical for U.S. Global Leadership in Science share of worldwide scientific activity has declined considerably over the past two decades, while countries in East and Southeast Asia, especially China, have been rapidly increasing their investments in science.
 According to the National Science Board, the annual rate of increase of China's R&D, is almost double that of the U.S.